strapi/documentation/docusaurus/docs/dev-docs/quick-start.md

 :::info
 * The `quick start` installation sets up Strapi with a SQLite database.
 Other databases and installation options are available (see [CLI installation guide](/dev-docs/installation/cli)).
-* The folder of your project will include a `.strapi-cloud.json` file that will be used to link the local Strapi project on your machine to the Strapi Cloud project.
+* The folder of your project will include a `.strapi-cloud.json` file used to link the local Strapi project on your machine to the Strapi Cloud project.
 :::

 </details>